thebeebs/Content/about me.md

 Early on, this involved discovering how to send SMS messages for free by piggybacking on a service owned by HMV.
 (This was back when an SMS could cost up to 30p.)
 The resulting service – ZipSMS – grew to capture around 1% of all texts sent each day.
 It also captured HMV’s attention and, while they were surprisingly good about it, ultimately this meant the demise of that particular brainchild.

 Since then, my career has followed roughly the same path – find stuff that needs fixing and then use technology to fix it.
-Today, I’m a Software Development Engineer for Microsoft.
+Today, I’m a Software Development Engineer at Microsoft.

 Basically this means I spend most of my time building software with partners.